“I’m the king of Nigeria”: Davido declares new title on streets of Paris

 Legit.ng had reported that Isreal DMW had shown his loyalty to his boss Davido by playing his song, 'Feel' after Real Madrid won the match in the 2024 UCL final.

-He danced cheerfully with the white men who were seen singing Davido's song, who all wore white jersey.
+He danced cheerfully with the white men who were seen singing Davido's song, who all wore white jerseys.

 PAY ATTENTION: Stay Informed and follow us on Google News!